 The unique white 'hairs' on this tiny bug often draw attention from people.
 These larvae are extremely useful in pest management.
-Their name describes what they eat and what they can do to their prey's population.
+Their name describes both what they eat and what they do to their prey's population.

 Adult mealybug destroyers look like black lady beetles with brown heads.
 If they are present in your garden, they are doing your plants a great service.

 Scientific Name: Cryptolaemus montrouzieri

-Other Names: Mealybug Destroyer
+Other Name(s): Mealybug Destroyer

-Adult Size (Length): 2mm to 6mm (0.08in to 0.24in) [ COMPARE ]
+Size (Adult; Length): 2mm to 6mm (0.08in to 0.23in)